SargeyWargey/Homoothya/Story/Drafts/Archive_Reference/Chapter_01 copy.md

 But he also never asked me what I wanted.
 None of them did.
 They decided what was best for me—what name I should have, what language I should speak, what god I should worship, what future I should want.
 They decided, and I obeyed, because I was a child and alone and had no other choice.

 Bishop took me with him when the Fifth Cavalry transferred east in the summer of 1875.
-We left the land that would become Arizona—left the red rocks and the saguaros and the mountains whose Yavapai names I was forgetting—and traveled to Camp Supply in Indian Territory.
+We left Arizona—left the red rocks and the saguaros and the mountains whose Yavapai names I was forgetting—and traveled to Camp Supply in Indian Territory.
 Everything was different there.
 The land was flatter, the sky bigger, the people stranger.
 I was even more lost than I had been at Fort Whipple.

 But I adapted.
 That was what I was good at.
 Adapting.
 Surviving.
 Becoming whatever I needed to be.